B1RO/Arpeggio/README.md

 # ARpeggio - AR Piano Teacher
-**ARpeggio** is an Augmented Reality Application that displays notes on piano keys and aims to help paino students to learn songs.
+**ARpeggio** is an Augmented Reality Application that displays notes on piano keys and aims to help piano students to learn songs.
 It was created during the project phase of the lecture *Erweiterte Realität / Augmented Reality (IN2018)* at TUM by [@miruna20](https://github.com/miruna20), [@B1RO](https://github.com/B1RO), [@tobihanl](https://github.com/tobihanl) and [@goldst](https://github.com/goldst).

 ## Project status